Kilmaurs: History

+Early history

 Kilmaurs was known as the hamlet of Cunninghame until the 13th century.Groome, Francis H. (1903).
 Ordnance Gazetteer of Scotland.
 Pub.
 Caxton.
 London.
 P. 938.
 The population in 1874 was 1,145.
 Alex Young suggested that the name Kilmaurs comes from the Gaelic meaning Hill of the Great Cairn.

 Young’s suggestion for the Gaelic origins of the placename Kilmaurs is extremely unlikely.
 Earliest medieval records refer to an early medieval church dedicated to a saint (probably a Saint Maura) closely associated with the origins of the ancient settlement.
 The authoritative Ainmean-Àite na h-Alba website endorses the ecclesiastical origins of the name though exact identity of the saint remains unclear.

+Economic and religious

 It was once noted for its cutlery, shoe and bonnet workshops, and there were iron and coal mines in the neighbourhood.
 A hanger is a type of hunting sword, the only remaining Scottish example of which was made in Kilmaurs; it is in the keeping of the Kelvingrove Museum in Glasgow.
 The hanger sword is marked 'Kilmares' and is marked 'DB' for the maker or cutler, David Biggart, who also made knives and forks.
 This sword is highly ornate with the grip made of tortoiseshell with floral patterns in extremely fine twisted silver wire.
 Fork over fork, is part of the kilmaurs coat of arms, relating to the history of the village cutlery heritage and for forking out prisoners and those hiding in hay to avoid capture.
 Kilmaurs was famous for its kale which was an important foodstuff.
 A story is told of how a neighbouring village offered to pay a generous price for some kale seeds, an offer too good to turn down.
 The cunning locals agreed, however a gentle roasting on a shovel over a coal fire ensured that they never germinated.

 The Parish church, Saint Maurs, now St Maurs-Glencairn, dates from 1170, and was dedicated either to the Virgin or to a Scottish saint of the 9th century called Maura.
-Saint Maura, was a Scottish saint who is said to have died in 899.
+Maura was a Scottish saint who is said to have died in 899.
 She lived and worked on the isle of Little Cumbrae, and was thought to be the daughter of a Scottish Chieftain.
 It was enlarged in 1403 and in great part rebuilt in 1888.

 The reputed warlock, John Stewart, is said to have regularly met with the fairies on Kilmaurs Hill.